Published by BioNixusUpdated May 2026Open access

 How does Oman medical device registration and procurement work?

-The Ministry of Health Oman (MOH) oversees medical device registration through its Directorate General of Pharmaceutical Affairs.
-Oman accepts CE-marked and FDA-cleared devices with supporting technical documentation.
+The Ministry of Health Oman (MOH) oversees medical device registration through its Directorate General of Pharmaceutical Affairs, which administers device listing alongside pharmaceutical registration under a shared regulatory structure.
+Oman accepts CE-marked and FDA-cleared devices with supporting technical documentation, and reference-agency approvals from a recognized regulator can shorten the technical review for many device classes.
 Registration timelines typically range from 6–18 months.
-MOH procurement is centralized through the Central Medical Stores and hospital-level procurement committees.
-Royal Hospital (the flagship academic medical center) and Sultan Qaboos University Hospital are the two highest-priority accounts.
+Once registered, devices move into the MOH Central Medical Stores and CSSD (Central Sterile Supply Department) system, which handles hospital-level procurement committees and annual tender cycles.
+Royal Hospital (the flagship academic medical center) and Sultan Qaboos University Hospital are the two highest-priority accounts, since MOH's centralized tendering process routes the largest device volumes through these facilities before distribution to secondary hospitals.
 BioNixus tracks MOH Oman registration and procurement cycles by device category.

 What are the leading medical device segments in Oman?